emanueljcc/emanueljcc/README.md

-### Hello, my name is Emanuel and I am a software developer. 👋
+### Hello, my name is Emanuel and I am a FullStack Developer. 👋

 <!--
 **emanueljcc/emanueljcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.